 There are essentially three ways to structure multiple businesses, each with its own advantages and disadvantages.

-The second method is to form a main LLC (a holding company) and file DBAs (or fictitious business names) under the business entity for each additional business you operate.
-By doing this, each business would have a different name for their respective market and still enjoy legal protection of the main holding company.
-Filing DBAs under one business entity would allow you to also file taxes under the same tax ID number.
+The second method is to form a main LLC as a holding company (a corporation would work, too) and file DBAs (or fictitious business names) under the business entity for each additional business you operate.
+By doing this, each business would have a different business name for their respective market and still enjoy the legal protection of the main holding company.
+Filing DBAs under one business entity would allow you also to file taxes under the same tax ID number.
 However, this mingling of your businesses would put all business assets at risk if there is a liability action.

-What are the pros and cons of multiple businesses in one LLC vs multiple LLCs?
+What are the pros and cons of multiple businesses in one LLC?

 Some advantages to running multiple businesses under the same LLC include: